List of The Cosby Show characters: Theo Huxtable

 In the pilot, and once more in season one (the episode "Bad Dreams"), he is referred to by Vanessa as "Teddy", instead of "Theo."

 Theo has a long-running, but on-and-off relationship with a girl named Justine, who is mentioned many times throughout the series, but appears in only nine episodes.
-During his high school years, Theo's best friend was Walter Bradley (Carl Anthony Payne II), better known as "Cockroach", who was more of a scholastic underachiever than Theo, although when an argument Theo and his parents culminated into a mock trial, Cockroach was the one who presented convincing facts which closed the "case".
+During his high school years, Theo's best friend was Walter Bradley (Carl Anthony Payne II), better known as "Cockroach", who was more of a scholastic underachiever than Theo, although when an argument between Theo and his parents culminated into a mock trial, Cockroach was the one who presented convincing facts which closed the "case".
 The two of them would occasionally compose rap songs for various school assignments.
 When Theo got tickets to "Dance Mania" (a "Soul Train"-like television dance show), and only one of them was allowed into the studio, Theo let Cockroach have the spot, but did not feel good about it when he saw Cockroach on TV, and as the center of their friends' attention the next day at school.
 This episode marked the final appearance of the character, and Cockroach was rarely mentioned in subsequent episodes.
 Theo appears in the series the most out of the Huxtable children.

 The character is loosely based upon Cosby's only son Ennis, who was approximately the same age as Theo (and was also dyslexic).

 Theo also appears in two episodes of A Different World: "My Dinner With Theo" (with Rudy) and "Risky Business" (with Clair and Vanessa).